 b.
 Vegetated buffers should be provided between arterials and residential developments, and between residential and non-residential land uses.

-9. The County should protect significant archaeological and historic resources through cluster development, overlay zoning, transfer of development rights, tax incentives, and other appropriate mechanisms.
+9. Protect significant archaeological and historic resources through cluster development, overlay zoning, transfer of development rights, tax incentives, and other appropriate mechanisms.

-10. Rezoning of any parcel with a rural designation to a different designation should only occur when:
+10. Rezoning of any parcel with a rural designation to a different designation should only occur when one or more of the following apply:

-a. circumstances have substantially changed since the current land use designation/zoning was adopted and the definition, characteristics or locational guidelines for the current district no longer apply;
+a.
+Circumstances have substantially changed since the current land use designation/zoning was adopted and the definition, characteristics or locational guidelines for the current district no longer apply.

-b. the rezone would promote the general welfare of the affected community;
+b.
+The rezone would promote the general welfare of the affected community.

-c. the rezone would maintain or enhance environmental quality; or
+c.
+The rezone would maintain or enhance environmental quality.

 d.
 Thurston County pursues a legislative rezone.